MYSTRANsolver/MYSTRAN/BUILD.md

   - **`cmake`** (version 3.18 or above)
   - **`git`** (optional, you can also download the source .zip from GitHub)

-All of those are fairly common, so get in touch if you have trouble installing any of them.
+All of those are fairly common, so get in touch in the MYSTRAN Forums or MYSTRAN Discord if you have trouble installing any of them.
 Also, note that most distros have a "base" package group for developers (e.g. Arch's `base-devel` or Ubuntu's `build-essential`) that includes necessary tooling such as `gcc` and `make`.
 If that's the case, install it!

 If your distribution doesn't ship CMake 3.18+ yet, check if your distro has a some sort of testing/unstable channel before attempting to [install it manually](https://cmake.org/install/).